kristjanari/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+I had some issues starting Tinkerbelle, but we got it working on my classmate's computer.
+After we got it gooing it worked quite smoothly and it proved to be a nice tool for prototyping.

 ## Part D. Wizard the device